kevinyswong/kevinyswong.github.io/index.md

 <blockquote>
-[W]hilst there is strong evidence of a decline in overt snobbishness in the UK, there is also evidence that omnivores have a more intensive involvement with ‘legitimate’ culture which goes alongside a selective appropriation of popular culture.
+[W]hilst there is strong evidence of a decline in overt snobbishness in the UK, there is also evidence that omnivores have a more intensive involvement with 'legitimate' culture which goes alongside a selective appropriation of popular culture.
 In particular their dislikes reveal limits to openness which imply, paradoxically, a role for an omnivorous orientation in processes of distinction.